andymeneely/squib/docs/dsl/text.rst

 dash
   default: ``''``

   define a dash pattern for the stroke.
 Provide a string with space-separated numbers that define the pattern of on-and-off alternating strokes, measured in pixels by defautl.
-Supports Unit Conversion, see {file:README.md#Units Units} (e.g. `'0.02in 0.02in'`).
+Supports :doc:`/units` (e.g. ``'0.02in 0.02in'``).

 hint
   default: ``:nil`` (i.e. no hint)